VKCOM/noverify/README.md

 it generates are potential errors that must be fixed, or some PHPDoc annotations must be written.

+This tool is written in Go (https://golang.org/) using PHP parser from z7zmey (https://github.com/z7zmey/php-parser).

-NoVerify aims to understand PHP code at least as well as PHPStorm does, which is not an easy task.
+It aims to understand PHP code at least as well as PHPStorm does, which is not an easy task.
 Please open issues for any behaviour you find to be incorrect or suboptimal.